5.2.1 Inventory Flow Model

 pc/MRP's inventory control flow model can be clarified using a company that builds bicycles as an example.
 Assume the bicycle company has 100 completed bicycles and 600 pedals on hand and has just received an order for 500 bicycles.

 Sales would enter a sales order for 500 bicycle assemblies as a sales order entry.
 Entering the sale as an order entry will cause the bicycle on demand quantity in inventory to be increased by 500.
-Please note, the quantity on demand did not increase for the individual parts that go into the bicycles (this is handled later by the purchasing consolidation report).
+Please note that the quantity on demand did not increase for the individual parts that go into the bicycles (this is handled later by the purchasing consolidation report).
 Also note, if the sale had been entered as a "cash and carry" or "on account and carry" sale, pc/MRP would have automatically printed out an invoice (not a sales order) and decreased the on hand quantity of the bicycle in inventory by 500 (as the bicycles would have then been carried out of the plant).

 Purchasing would then enter a purchase order for 200 pedals, which would increment the on order quantity of the pedals.